All Episodes

 I was your MC.

-And then you ended up balancing the budget four years in a row, and it's not been balanced since, and it wasn't balanced for a long time before, and I don't see any hope that it's gonna be balanced anytime soon.
+And then you ended up balancing the budget four years in a row, and it's not been balanced since, and it wasn't balanced for a long time before, and I don't see any hope that it's going to be balanced anytime soon.

-They've actually produced a budget which would be in balance in ten years.
+They've actually produced a budget which would be in balance in 10 years.

-Now they got they gotta want carry the country and pick up a heck of a lot of seats next year, but if they did that, they've that you know Jody Arrington as chairman has proven that you could balance the budget if you had the willpower.
+But if they did that, you know, Jody Arrington, as chairman, has proven that you could balance the budget if you had the willpower.

-And the question will be whether we got a president and a house and a senate that are willing to do it.
+And the question will be whether we had a president and a house and a senate that are willing to do it.

-Let me ask you about the the Republican majority.
+Let me ask you about the Republican majority.

 It's very slim.

-To me, that is an unmitigated disaster on top of the fact that Republicans can't even unite on some of the most basic items, or as you call them, the ninety ten, eighty twenty issues that the l the low hanging fruit that everybody should agree on if they're a Republican.
+To me, that is an unmitigated disaster on top of the fact that Republicans can't even unite on some of the most basic items, or as you call them, the 90-10, 80-20 issues that the low-hanging fruit that everybody should agree on if they're a Republican.

-But the four percent who sided with the Democrats were the margin of defeating him.
+But the 4% who sided with the Democrats were the margin of defeating him.

-All right, with that said, because look, you d you have various factions within the Republican party, but they are the majority.
+With that said, because, look, you have various factions within the Republican Party, but they are the majority.

 It's frustrating to me as a conservative that Republicans don't stand on principle.

-Uh he could have done this when uh uh Congresswoman Talib was talking about wiping Israel off the map from the river to the sea, but she didn't get kicked out of Congress.
+He could have done this when Congresswoman Talib was talking about wiping Israel off the map from the river to the sea, but she didn't get kicked out of Congress.

-Well, you could, but you you probably couldn't get anything through at that point.
+Well, you could, but you probably couldn't get anything through at that point.

-I just read a thing this morning about a uh 94-year-old World War II veteran being kicked out of his uh nursing home so that they can turn it over to Biden's uh legal immigrants.
+I just read a thing this morning about a 94-year-old World War II veteran being kicked out of his nursing home so they could turn it over to Biden's illegal immigrants.

-And and I've decided every time I use the term illegal immigrant, I'm gonna put Biden's name in front of it, because none of this is an accident.
+And I've decided every time I use the term illegal immigrant, I'm going to put Biden's name in front of it because none of this is an accident.

-Well, I mean, I I I I tend to agree with you uh on every front.
+Well, I mean, I tend to agree with you on every front.

 How do you do it?

-Well, I think first of all, you've got you've got to get agreement on what you're at least willing to talk about.
+Well, I think, first of all, you've got to get agreement on what you're least willing to talk about.

-Because if you get uh two hundred plus Republicans in the House and 48 or Republicans in the Senate, and they have the same language, they can drive things.
+Because if you get 200-plus Republicans in the House and 48 Republicans in the Senate, and they have the same language, they can drive things.

-Uh and so I think that's a you know a fascinating way to approach this.
+And so I think that's a fascinating way to approach this.

-That's why, for example, I've I've talked so much about big government socialism, because that's what they are, and it's very unpopular.
+And I think that's why, for example, I've talked so much about big government socialism, because that's what they are, and it's very unpopular.

 Second, I think, and if you want any single argument for why it's good to have a Republican House, look at the work they're doing to bring to the surface just how corrupt and how sick the Biden family is.

-When somebody who's as serious and and careful as Andy McCarthy, who used to be a prosecuting federal attorney and and prosecuted the terrorists who uh had the first World Trade Center bombing in 1993, when McCarthy writes a piece that starts with, it's now clear that we have the equivalent of a Chinese communist agent sitting in the Oval Office.
+When somebody who's as serious and careful as Andy McCarthy, who used to be a prosecuting federal attorney and prosecuted the terrorists who had the first World Trade Center bombing in 1993, when McCarthy writes a piece that starts with, it's now clear that we have the equivalent of a Chinese communist agent sitting in the Oval Office, that's pretty devastating.

-Uh that's pretty devastating because it uh there's a whole zone here, not just of corruption, but of basically selling out America and doing things for foreign dictatorships and foreign oligarchs uh that clearly violate any commitment to to uh improving America.
+There's a whole zone here, not just of corruption, but of basically selling out America and doing things for foreign dictatorships and foreign oligarchs that clearly violate any commitment to improving America.

 And I think that's going to be part of it.

-I mean, when you have uh nine hundred I'm sorry, eight hundred cars carjacked in Washington, DC by Thanksgiving, there's something profoundly wrong.
+I mean, when you have 800 cars carjacked in Washington, D.C. by Thanksgiving, there's something profoundly wrong.

 And it's really a choice of two profoundly different governing philosophies.

-And I was fascinated that Governor Newsom, in order to welcome uh the Chinese uh dictator Xi Jinping to San Francisco, created a totally phony of uh Potemkin village, uh cleaned up the city just long enough for Xi Jinping to visit, and then promptly let it collapse again.
+And I was fascinated that Governor Newsom, in order to welcome the Chinese dictator, Xi Jinping, to San Francisco, created a totally phony Potemkin village, cleaned up the city just long enough for Xi Jinping to visit, and then promptly let it collapse again.

 And I just thought, I mean, what does it tell you when the policies are so bad that they have to go about creating a phony appearance in order to have a Chinese dictator show up?